 Thermal Capacity Overview

 Anyone who has driven the Plaid knows that the brakes in a street environment are capable of emergency stopping and a wide range of use cases.
 The challenges found on a race track are unique in that they involve higher speeds, more frequent braking, and less recovery time for heat to dissipate.
-Doing a high-speed stop one time is no problem for most brake systems, but doing that same high-speed stop 5 times in under a minute is an entirely different challenge.
+Doing a high-speed stop one time is no problem for most brake systems, but doing that same high-speed stop multiple times is an entirely different challenge.
 Thermal management is the name of the game when it comes to increasing the usability window for racing environments.

 Thermal Capacity Increase With Brake Ducts

 A universal win and what we consider to be a prerequisite to tracking the Model S is our brake duct kit (further product photos and information to debut soon).
 As an example, we took the same car with an upgraded brake kit and we heated the brakes with extreme and repeated high speed stops until the brakes reached nearly 1000 degrees Fahrenheit at the rotor.
 In this test, we blocked off our brake duct inlet on one side and allowed our brake duct to flow air on the other side.
 The blocked-off side is blocked off in the same way all cars come from the factory.
 The result was 971F on the side without brake ducts and 701F on the side with brake ducts.

 Simply said brake ducts can massively increase the usable braking performance before temperature-related falloff is reached.
 This is why you’ll see brake ducts on our project Dark Helmet during Pikes Peak and our record laps at Laguna Seca.
 Brake ducting is compatible with any brake upgrade and it can mean the difference between brake reliability and brake failure by the benefits to heat management they provide.